-The Bank has a cash-based option plan for a senior executive.
-The cost of cash-settled transactions is measured initially at fair value at the grant date.
+The Bank has a cash-settled Performance Share Unit ("PSU") and Phantom Share Option ("PSO") plans for senior executives.
+The cost of cash-settled transactions is measured initially at fair value at the grant date based on an estimate of the quantity of PSUs and PSOs expected to vest.
 This fair value is expensed over the period until the vesting date with recognition of a corresponding liability.
 The liability is re-measured to fair value at each reporting date up to, and including the settlement date, with changes in fair value recognised in employee benefits expense.